 Stella McCartney, anyone?
 Especially since, as

 The Telegraph points out, McCartney is known to be "environment-friendly" with her designs, and Eugenie is striving to make this event "plastic-free."
-WPA Pool/Getty Images Entertainment/Getty Images
+7 The Cake WPA Pool/Getty Images Entertainment/Getty Images

 Harry and Meghan opted for a light lemon and elderflower cake for their wedding — created by "